Reopening Covid-19 Update

 - Our bed linen and towels are laundered by a professional laundry company and as such, are washed at very high temperatures.

-- The tea/coffee tray in the room will only contain 4x coffee, 4x decaffeinated coffee and 4x breakfast teas.
+- The tea/coffee tray in the room will only contain 4x coffee, 2x coffee bags and 4x breakfast teas.
 This is to reduce the number of items that can be handled.
 All of our specialist teas and other drinks will be on display in the ground floor (clearly identified and labeled, please take what you need and do not replace any unused items).

-- While servicing the rooms, both Able and myself will wear face masks and disposable gloves (which will be disposed of after each separate room).
+- While lightly servicing the rooms (we will wash the cups, restock the drinks and empty the bin), both Able and myself will wear face masks and disposable gloves (which will be disposed of after each separate room).

 - The Room Information Folder will be removed and replaced by the same information printed out and stapled together for individual stays